Empower vs. Quicken: Here’s Why I Chose Empower

 Quicken is no longer the bargain it once was.
 Existing Quicken users will have to pay an “annual toll” to keep using the product; otherwise, your data is read-only.

-Reason #3: I Can Sync With More Banks When Using Personal Capital
+Reason #3: I Can Sync With More Banks When Using Empower

-From my testing of both products extensively (I have more than 60 financial accounts), Personal Capital supported more of my accounts.
+From my testing of both products extensively (I have more than 60 financial accounts), Empower supported more of my accounts.

 Many accounts with Quicken require a manual download and then importing these transactions into Quicken.